Dana Nessel: Catholic Church investigation

-Nessel took over the department's investigation into sex abuse allegations against the Catholic Church from former Attorney General Bill Schuette.
+Nessel took over the department's investigation into Catholic Church sexual abuse cases from her predecessor, Bill Schuette.
 As of December 2019, the Department of Attorney General has received 641 tips on its clergy abuse hotline, identified 270 priests alleged to be abusers from dioceses in Marquette, Gaylord, and Grand Rapids, and received allegations involving 552 victims of clergy sexual abuse since the beginning of the investigation.
 So far, 1.5 million paper documents and 3.5 million electronic documents have been seized.
 The investigation team has reviewed 130 cases for potential charges, 50 of which were closed because the statute of limitations barred prosecution or the priest in question had died.
 Twenty-five cases have been referred back to the diocese for action because the priests were in active ministry.

-As of January 2020, nine priests have been charged and two have pleaded guilty.
-In October 2020, Nessel released the results of a two-year investigation she conducted which accused 454 priests of sexually abusing 811 people in the state of Michigan.
+In a February 2019 news conference, Nessel accused Catholic Church leadership of failing to cooperating with law enforcement, and criticized them for encouraging some victims to sign confidential settlements or nondisclosure agreements.
+Nessel told church officials to stop "self-policing" sexual abuse within the church and to encourage victims to talk with state investigators, adding "If an investigator comes to your door and asks to speak with you, please ask to see their badge and not their rosary."
+Some criticized Nessel for the "rosary" statement, viewing it as an insensitive barb against a devotional practice.